aranya-project/aranya/docs/tech-docs.md

 **Sending Data**

 To send data over the channel, an entity will prepare the bytes to submit to the API to be encrypted.
-Aranya will retrieve the encryption key associated with the intended channel and encrypt the message using the crypto engine.
+Aranya will retrieve the encryption key associated with the intended channel (stored in Shared Local Memory) and encrypt the message using the crypto engine.
 The user-defined transport method is then used to transmit the message to the receiver.
 Once the message has been received, Aranya will retrieve the entity's decryption key associated with this channel and use the crypto engine to decrypt the message.
 If a user's encryption or decryption key associated with the channel cannot be found, then the entity cannot encrypt or decrypt the message.

 While channels are one-to-one, a policy may define rules for an entity to send messages to multiple other entities over individual channels.
-This is facilitated by labels, which are defined in a policy and act on the permission system.
-A label is assigned to entities that want to communicate and a channel can only be created for entities assigned to that same label.
+This is facilitated by topic labels, which are defined in a policy and act on the permission system.
+A label is assigned to entities that want to communicate under a specific topic and a channel can only be created for entities assigned to that same topic.
 Labels cannot be used to send a message to more than one entity as they are specifically used by policy to allow two entities to talk to each other using that label (if both points have that label assigned to them).

 <img src="images/image6.png" style="width:6.19444in;height:2.31299in" alt="A blue rectangular sign with white text Description automatically generated" />